History of LPGA in Timeline

 1978: Nancy Lopez Wins All Three Awards

-In 1978, American golfer Nancy Lopez became the only player to win all three awards in the same season.
+In 1978, American golfer Nancy Lopez became the only player to win all three awards (Rookie of the Year, Player of the Year, and Vare Trophy) in the same season.
 Lopez was also the Tour's top money earner that season.

-In 1988, Juli Inkster, Rosie Jones, Betsy King, Nancy Lopez, and Ayako Okamoto were the five players with three titles.
+In 1988, the five players with three titles were Juli Inkster, Rosie Jones, Betsy King, Nancy Lopez, and Ayako Okamoto.

 2001: Women's Senior Golf Tour Established

 In 2001, Jane Blalock's JBC Marketing established the Women's Senior Golf Tour, now called the Legends Tour, for women professionals aged 45 and older.
-This tour is affiliated with the LPGA.
+This tour is affiliated with, but not owned by, the LPGA.

-From 2006, the LPGA schedule was divided into two halves, with 15 players from each half qualifying for the Championship based on their performance.
+From 2006 through 2008, the LPGA schedule was divided into two halves, with 15 players from each half qualifying for the Championship based on their performance.
+Two wild-card selections were also included for a final field of 21 players.

-In 2006, the LPGA established a season-ending championship tournament, known as the LPGA Playoffs at The ADT through 2008.
+Since 2006, the LPGA has played a season-ending championship tournament, initially known as the LPGA Playoffs at The ADT through the 2008 season.

-In 2008, there were 34 official tournaments on the LPGA tour.
+In 2008, there were 34 official LPGA tournaments.
+The number of tournaments decreased to 24 in 2010.

 October 2009: Michael Whan Becomes LPGA Commissioner

-In October 2009, Michael Whan became the eighth commissioner of the LPGA, succeeding Carolyn Bivens.
+In October 2009, Michael Whan, a former marketing executive in the sporting goods industry, became the eighth commissioner of the LPGA, succeeding Carolyn Bivens.

-In 2009, the LPGA Tour Championship field was increased to 120 players, with entry open to all Tour members in the top 120 on the money list.
+In 2009, the LPGA Tour Championship field was increased to 120 players, with entry open to all Tour members in the top 120 on the money list as of three weeks prior to the start of the tournament.
 The total purse was $1.5 million with $225,000 going to the winner.

-In 2009, there were 122 non-Americans from 27 countries on the LPGA tour, including 47 from South Korea, 14 from Sweden, 10 from Australia, eight from the United Kingdom, seven from Canada, five from Taiwan, and four from Japan.
+In 2009, there were 122 non-Americans from 27 countries on the LPGA tour, including 47 from South Korea, 14 from Sweden, 10 from Australia, eight from the United Kingdom (four from England, three from Scotland and one from Wales), seven from Canada, five from Taiwan, and four from Japan.

-In 2010, after a lawsuit filed by golfer Lana Lawless, the LPGA rules were changed to allow transgender competitors.
+In 2010, following a lawsuit filed by golfer Lana Lawless, the LPGA changed its rules to allow transgender competitors.

 2010: LPGA Tour Championship Name